HOMEOWNER Q&A | OCTOBER 2024 UPDATE

 What will happen next?

-We cannot predict at this early stage how the lawsuit will progress.
-The matter is likely to continue to appear in the news.
-During this time, we ask that you refer any inquiries from the media to the Ranch’s Chief Marketing Officer Kim Kohn at kkohn@bbranch.org.
-The Ranch and the BBRA Board of Directors will continue to provide updates to homeowners as these issues unfold.
+Trial has been set for September 23, 2025, and is anticipated to last for 10 days.
+While litigation remains ongoing, the matter is likely to continue to appear in the news.
+During this time, please refer any inquiries from the media to the Ranch’s Chief Marketing Officer Kim Kohn at kkohn@bbranch.org.
+The Ranch and the BBRA Board of Directors will continue to provide timely updates to homeowners as these issues unfold.